 And yet, apparently, Tamar kept faith with Onan and did not let on to Yehuda.
 How else to explain Yehuda’s fears about giving his next son to Tamar as husband?
 He had no way of knowing, and apparently Tamar wasn’t about to tell him.
 And so, when the next son is ready for marriage and is not betrothed to Tamar, she takes matters into her own hands; in keeping with what seems to be a family tradition, she resorts to deception.
 She deceives Yehuda into lying with her.
 The deception could have cost her her life, had not Yehuda undergone a significant character change.
 When she brings out the proof that he was the man who got her pregnant, he does not fall back on falsehood, but admits his own fault: “She is more righteous than I am.”

 Not for nothing is the future king of Israel to be born out of this union.
 A hint of buried treasure is hidden in this episode: royalty is the offspring of the willingness to accept the responsibility for one’s mistakes.
-One cannot rule others if he cannot rule himself, because without this, he is at the mercy of outside forces; he is constantly blown about by the whims of others, or by the kind of peer pressure that led Yehuda to sell his younger brother into slavery.
+One cannot rule others if he cannot rule himself, because without this, he is at the mercy of outside forces, subject to the kind of peer pressure that led Yehuda to conspire against his younger brother.
+Nor can one seek to protect one child at the price of his brother’s memory.
+Yehuda has learned a hard lesson about leadership, continuity, and family.

-It is the final proof that the story of deception and counter-deception that has plagued Avraham’s family from the beginning is now at an end.
-The buck stops—with Yehuda.
-With that one decisive admission of responsibility, and the readiness to accept the consequences, Ya’akov’s sons have grown up; they have become Bnei Yisrael.
+Yehuda’s offer is the final proof that the story of deception and counter-deception that has plagued Avraham’s family from the beginning is now at an end.
+The buck stops with Yehuda.
+With that one decisive admission of responsibility, and readiness to accept the consequences, Ya’akov’s sons have grown up.